 I’ve heard a master’s plus two years university teaching experience, not including the time you spent at the university where you are currently teaching.
 I think the confusion and discontent among expats comes from the regulations’ being interpreted in different ways, which has always been a problem with Korean regulations.

 One thing Yonsei does beautifully is recognize how time-consuming it can be to develop courses and write papers.
-When there are high expectation for research output the administration is definitely reasonable about a teaching load.
+When there are high expectations for research output the administration is definitely reasonable about a teaching load.
 It’s nice to work for an institution that understands.
 I have it so much better than most of my friends in the United States.

 At Yonsei everything is tied to research—all promotion and reappointments are contingent on research output.
 The point system gives 90% for research and 10% comes from teaching.